 An above ground burial crypt, sized for an urn containing the cremated remains of the body and allowing for identification and remembrance.

-Smaller sized graves that allow for a grave marker to be placed identifying and remembering the deceased.
+Smaller sized burial spaces that allow for a burial space marker to be placed identifying and remembering the deceased.

 BURIAL OF FETUSES AND STILLBORNS: